SensiPeeps/skyleebot/README.md

 RealAkito for reverse search modules.

-MrYacha for connections module
+MrYacha for connections module.

-ATechnoHazard for many stuffs
+ATechnoHazard for many stuffs.

-corsicanu and nunopenim for android modules
+corsicanu and nunopenim for android modules.

-starryboi for packing it all into Skylee
+starryboi for packing it all into Skylee and python-markdown2 fork.

 Any other missing credits can be seen in commits!